m-e-leypold/romulan/README.md

 [```example-script-2```](./example-script-2) in the *Romulan* source, a slightly larger example in [```example-script```](./example-script).

-In *Romulan* a interface with subcommands is declared with
+In *Romulan* an interface with subcommands is declared with
 ```commandline-subcommand-interface```.
 The declaration needs to
 contain at least a usage string (that is later used to construct help
 text) and the definition of global options: